Lebanon at the AFC Asian Cup: 2000 AFC Asian Cup

 In 2000, Lebanon hosted the Asian Cup despite concerns by FIFA regarding the stadiums' conditions.
 Under coach Josip Skoblar, Lebanon, captained by Jamal Taha, were drawn into Group A alongside Iran, Iraq and Thailand; they finished last in the group with only two points; had Lebanon defeated Thailand in the final game, they would have qualified for the knockout stage as one of the best third-placed teams.

 2019 AFC Asian Cup

 On 9 January 2019, Lebanon played their first game against Qatar.
 In the 37th minute of play, Ali Hamam scored a goal for Lebanon only for it to be disallowed for a dubious foul on a Qatari player.
 In the second half, two goals by the opposition without reply gave them all three points from the encounter.
 Three days later, Lebanon lost to Saudi Arabia 2–0, sentencing Lebanon to their second defeat in the tournament.
 In the final group stage game, played on 17 January against North Korea, Lebanon won their first Asian Cup game 4–1 with goals by Felix Michel Melki, Hassan Maatouk and a brace by Hilal El-Helwe.
 However, this wasn't enough to qualify Lebanon to the knock-out stages, as they lost out to Vietnam in the third-place ranking on the fairplay rule.

+2023 AFC Asian Cup

+Lebanon played the opening game of the tournament against hosts Qatar on 12 January 2024, in front of 82,490 spectators at Lusail Stadium.
+Lebanon suffered a 3–0 defeat against the host nation.
+A subsequent goalless draw with China left Lebanon needing a victory in the final match against Tajikistan to progress.
+Bassel Jradi of Lebanon secured an early lead in the second half, but the momentum shifted when Kassem El Zein received a red card in the 52nd minute, reducing Lebanon to 10 players.
+Tajikistan scored twice late in the game, eliminating Lebanon from the competition.
+Lebanon finished last in their group with only one point.